-Family (Individual Across the Lifespan) Nurse Practitioner Certificate (Fall start only)
+Family (Individual Across the Lifespan) Nurse Practitioner Certificate

 After being accepted for admission to the Post Master’s Certificate Family (Individual Across the Lifespan) Nurse Practitioner Program, each student is assigned a faculty mentor who will assist the student in completion of a Program Plan.
 To complete this program, students must complete 21 credits of Family (Individual Across the Lifespan) Nurse Practitioner course work in addition to core and MSN clinical requirements.
 Students have up to five years to complete the program.

 All new PMC students must attend a mandatory virtual orientation prior to the start of your first semester.